Symptoms and Signs

 - Unexplained shrinkage of the breast (especially if on one side only)

-- Recent asymmetry of the breasts (Although it is common for women to have one breast that is slightly larger than the other, if the onset of asymmetry is recent, it should be checked.)
+- Recent asymmetry (unequal or lack of sameness) of the breasts.
+Although it is common for women to have one breast that is slightly larger than the other, if the onset of asymmetry is recent, it should be checked.

 - Nipple that is turned slightly inward or inverted

 - Skin of the breast, areola, or nipple that becomes scaly, red, or swollen or may have ridges or pitting resembling the skin of an orange

 Any Nipple Discharge—Particularly Clear Discharge Or Bloody Discharge